 SSID of AP Specify the SSID of the root AP.
-You can enter the SSID of the AP manually, or directly survey all the APs around by clicking select one. • MAC of AP Displays the MAC address of the root AP.
-It's possible that two networks use the same SSID in the AP list.
-Enable Lock to A SSID and AP simultaneously, which can make the device conspecific AP you had connected before the next time.
-P to select WDS Displays the status of the WDS (Wireless distribution System WDS is a communication system among multiple wireless net established between APs through wireless connection.
-WDS during the connection between the device and the root AP. works .
-It is Enable: Forward data frames to use four address fields.
+You can enter the SSID of the specific AP manually, or directly survey all the APs around by clicking Survey and select one.
+MAC of AP Displays the MAC address of the root AP.
+It's possible that two or more networks use the same SSID in the AP list.
+Enable Lock to AP to select SSID and AP simultaneously, which can make the device connect to the specific AP you had connected before the next time.

+WDS

+Displays the status of the WDS (Wireless distribution System) function.
+WDS is a communication system among multiple wireless networks.
+It is established between APs through wireless connection.
+WDS is used to during the connection between the device and the root AP.

+Enable: Forward data frames to use four address fields.

 Disable: Forward data frames to use three address fields.

-Auto: The device automatically negotiates the wireless of structure (three or four address fields) with the root AP.
-The structure is recommended.
+Auto: The device automatically negotiates the wireless data frame structure (three or four address fields) with the root AP.
+The selection of Auto is recommended.